In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 But that doesn’t mean that Thousand Trails memberships are perfect.
 And we acknowledge that.

-So now that we’ve covered the Thousand Trails membership levels, more is needed.
+So now that we’ve covered the Thousand Trails membership levels and the costs, more is needed.

 Let’s talk about the pros and cons of Thousand Trails campgrounds in our Thousand Trails review now.